-- 1. The units specified for each term shall be assessed through both Formative and Summative assessments. - 2.
-In each term, term will be two formative assessments each carrying 10% weightage. - 3.
-The summative assessment in the First term will carry 20% weightage and the summative assessment in the second term will carry 40% weightage. - 4.
+- 1. The units specified for each term shall be assessed through both Formative each Summative assessments. - 2.
+In each term, there will be two formative assessments each carrying 10% weightage. - 3.
+The summative assessment in each term will carry 30% weightage. - 4.
 Hands on practical examination will be conducted through formative assessment in every term with 20% weightage of total term marks. - 5.
-Assessment of Practical Skills through MCQ will carry 20% weightage in every term and summative assessment.
+Assessment of Practical Skills through MCQ will carry 20% weightage in each summative assessment.

-Fir st Term Marks : 80
+First Term Marks : 90

-Un its Marks
+Unit s Marks

-I. Food 11
+I. Food 13

 II.
-Matter - Its nature and behaviour 26
+Matter - Its nature and behaviour 29

 III.
-Organisation in living world 16
+Organisation in living world 18

 IV.
-Motion, Force and Work 27
+Motion, Force and Work 30

-Total 80
+Total 90